-Members of Master Gardeners of Northern Virginia have developed and maintained seven demonstration gardens in Arlington and Alexandria, VA.
+Members of Master Gardeners of Northern Virginia (MGNV) have developed and maintain seven demonstration gardens in Arlington and Alexandria, VA.
+MGNV also has partnered with Arlington Regional Master Naturalists and adopted a joint demonstration garden in Alexandria.
 In each of these gardens, the community can see first hand the types of plants that grow well in our area.
 Some plants may even surprise you!
 You can also learn recommended planting practices, and overall garden care.
 Visitors can also simply stop by for a while, and enjoy each garden’s unique beauty.

 The gardens contain a large variety of plants.
 Old favorites grow alongside new experimental varieties.
 Volunteers maintain the gardens throughout the year using the practices and techniques learned in the VCE Master Gardener training program and monthly continuing education programs.
 If you see a work party in progress, stop by and talk to our volunteers.
 They’ll be pleased to show you the gardens and answer your questions.

 Please see below for locations and maps to the gardens.
 For more information on each individual garden, please click the name of the garden.

 The Buddie Ford Nature Center Garden, at 5750 Sanger Avenue, Alexandria, VA 22311 on the grounds of the Jerome “Buddie” Ford Nature Center, is our newest demonstration garden.
 This pollinator garden includes native plants that attract and support pollinators, as well as other insects and wildlife.
 The garden also offers a learning space, inviting members of the community to gather to learn more about the wonders of nature and the importance of native plants.